 Sally’s research interests include gender and judging, judicial selection, feminist social movements, women and electoral politics, the European Court of Justice, exclusionary employment policies, and pregnancy discrimination.
 Her latest book is Gender and Justice: Why Women in the Judiciary Really Matter (2013).
-She has close relationships with the Kenyan Women Judges Association.
+She has close relationships with the Kenyan Women’s Judges Association.
 Her current research focuses on sexual assault on campus and women’s leadership.
-She is also studying Swahili.
+She also studies Swahili.

-Sally has been to Kenya four times, first in 2011, as a sponsor of Sharon Akoth.
-In the intervening years, she has begun sponsoring three more children and has gotten to know many NRCA students through her participation in camp in 2015 and 2016.
+Sally has been to Kenya four times, first in 2011, as a sponsor of Sharon.
+In the intervening years, she sponsored three children and met NRCF students through camp participation in 2015 and 2016.
 Sally and her husband Norman Foster have no children of their own.
-Last summer, when she met former child warrior Emmanuel Jal, who runs a program similar to NRCA for Sudanese orphans in Kenya he said, the Sudan has a proverb that whoever takes in an orphan will never be lonely in old age.
-Sally reports, “I now feel as if I have 400 children, and I am so lucky to be involved with this great project.”
+Sally met Emmanuel Jal, a former child warrior who runs a program for Sudanese orphans in Kenya last summer.
+Jal believes that Sudan has a proverb that whoever takes in an orphan will never feel lonely in old age.
+Sally feels fortunate to be involved in this project, which now has 400 children, she feels like they are her own

-In the Illumini Podcast, Steve Kotvis interviews Sally about how volunteers bring their unique talents to Friends of Ngong Road and Ngong Road Children Association.
-Sally also describes insightful findings to research about the value of sponsor connections with the children in the Ngong Road Children Association program.
+In the Illumini Podcast, Steve Kotvis interviews Sally about how volunteers bring their unique talents to Friends of Ngong Road and Ngong Road Children’s Foundation.
+Sally explores sponsor connections’ value in Ngong Road Children’s Foundation program, highlighting insightful findings.